VallariAg/Blog/content/blog/scopeInJS/index.md

 JavaScript engine compiles JavaScript to optimized machine code before execution.
 It is responsible for start-to-finish compilation and execution.
 It is compiler's job to parse and generate code for Engine to execute later.
 And it's Scope job to collect and maintain a lookup of all variables defined, and their rules of accessibility.

 Let's see how `var a = 2;` is compiled.
-Encountering `var a`, Compiler asks Scope about existance of a variable `a` in that particular Scope collection.
-If Scope says it exists, compiler ignores `var a` (i.e. initialising a variable).
-Otherwise, if Scope says it doesn't exist, compiler creates a varible `a` in that scope collection.
+Encountering `var a`, Compiler asks Scope about existence of a variable `a` in that particular Scope collection.
+If Scope says it exists, the compiler ignores `var a` (i.e. initializing a variable).
+Otherwise, if Scope says it doesn't exist, the compiler creates a variable `a` in that scope collection.
 Then Compiler produces code for Engine to execute later.
 Engine sees `a = 2` and asks Scope if `a` exists.
-Scope says yes, Engine assigns value `2` to `a`. *If* Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in it's nested loops.
+Scope says yes, Engine assigns value `2` to `a`.
+If* Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in its nested loops.

 So, there are two kinds of look-ups.
 One, that Compiler asks Scope to look/create a variable.
 Another, where Engine asks Scope to return value of variable.